redbrick/static-site/source/help/services/index.md

 If you're feeling conversational and want to spread the love, you can use hey, an instant message program that lets you send messages to other users.
 You can also use the UNIX talk service for some one-on-one action.
 Our very own IRC server is great for meeting new people online, having group discussions, or just blabbing to the general Redbrick populace about your latest grievance.

 Many people love to code, you can log on to Pygmalion, our development server, which has every compiler under the sun installed, and if you find we don't have the one that you need, let us know and we will try help you out.
 You should always back up your code.
 What better way to do this than with a distributed source code management system.
-We have git installed on Redbrick so have a look [here](https://wiki.redbrick.dcu.ie/mw/Git) at how to get started.
+We have git installed on Redbrick so have a look [here](https://wiki.redbrick.dcu.ie/mw/Git) at how to get started, and check out [Redbrick Git](https://git.redbrick.dcu.ie/) for free git hosting!

 You can read more about the various services we offer in their respective sections: